 Sadaf Kazi, Allen R. Chen and Nicole L. Mollenkopf

 4. Design for eHealth and Telehealth

-5. Design for Mobile Health Technology
+5. Design of Mobile Health Technology

 6. Design for Effective Care Collaboration

-Section 2: Healthcare systems
+Section 2: Healthcare Systems

 7. Design for Critical Care

-8. Design for Emergency Response
+8. Design for Emergencies

 9. Design for Resilience